lukeed/fly-flatten/README.md

 # fly-flatten [![][travis-badge]][travis-link]

-> Flatten all sources files to specified maximum of sub-directories.
+> Flatten all source files to a specified maximum of sub-directories.

 A source's directory structure isn't always desirable in the output.
 With `fly-flatten`, you may dictate how many _parent directories_ of a file to keep.